robertostling/snail/README.md

 ![snail CPU schematic](logisim/snail.png)

-A schematic can be found in `logisim/serial.circ`.
+The schematic in logisim-evolution format can be found in `logisim/serial.circ`.
+Note that a few details are different from the physical implementation, in particular the RAM interface is a bit different due to limitations of the RAM component in logisim.
 The main design features can be summarized as follows:

     * Serial design, all microarchitecture registers are implemented as shift registers